syncfusion-content/xamarin-docs/Xamarin/Range-Slider/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Syncfusion RangeSlider control for Xamarin.Forms
-description: A quick tour to initial users on Syncfusion RangeSlider control for Xamarin.Forms platform
+description: This section describes how to initialize a Syncfusion RangeSlider control for Xamarin.Forms platform
 platform: Xamarin
 control: RangeSlider
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Xamarin Range Slider (SfRangeSlider)

 This section explains you the steps to configure a SfRangeSlider control in a real-time scenario and also provides a walk-through on some of the customization features available in SfRangeSlider control.